datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

   - Dashboard's Tiles
   - Report's Pages

+Lets consider user don't want (or don't have access) to add Service Principal as member in workspace then you can enable the `admin_apis_only: true` in recipe to use Power BI Admin API only. if `admin_apis_only` is set to `true` then report's pages would not get ingested as page API is not available in Power BI Admin API.

-### Service Principal As Admin in Tenant Setting
+### Basic Ingestion: Service Principal As Member In Workspace
-In this scenario Service Principal is only added in tenant setting and not added in individual workspaces.

-Service Principal is allowed below permissions

-  - Allow service principal to use read-only PowerBI Admin APIs
-  - Enhance admin APIs responses with detailed metadata

-In PowerBI Source recipe add flag `admin_apis_only: true` to configure PowerBI Source to use PowerBI Admin APIs only to extract metadata.
-PowerBI Source would be able to ingest below listed metadata of all workspaces.
+If you have added Service Principal as `member` in workspace then PowerBI Source would be able ingest below metadata of that particular workspace

-  - Lineage
-  - PowerBI Dataset
-  - Endorsement as tag
   - Dashboards
   - Reports
   - Dashboard's Tiles

-Report's Pages are not available in PowerBI Admin API.
+  - Report's Pages